FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Methodology

 \subsection{Proposed Method}

 To tackle FL with non-IID features, we propose Federated Representation Augmentation (FRAug).
-Our algorithm is built upon FedAvg \cite{mcmahan2017communication} which is the most widely used FL strategy.
+Our algorithm is built upon FedAvg \cite{mcmahan2017communication}, which is the most widely used FL strategy.
 In FedAvg, the central server sends a copy of the global model $\boldsymbol{\theta}$ to each client to initialize their local models $\{\boldsymbol{\theta}^k| k \in K\}$.
-After training on its local dataset $D^k$, the client-specific updated models are sent back to the central server where they are averaged and used as the global model.
+After training on its local dataset $D^k$, the client-specific updated models are sent back to the central server, where they are averaged and used as the global model.
 Such communication rounds are repeated until some predefined convergence criteria are met.
-Similarly, the training process of FRAug (Algorithm \ref{algo:FRAug}) can be divided into two stages: (1) The \emph{Server Update}, where the central server aggregates the parameters uploaded by the clients and distributes the averaged parameters to each client, and (2) the \emph{Client Update}, where each client receives the model parameters from the central server and performs local optimization.
+Similarly, the training process of FRAug (\cref{algo:FRAug}) can be divided into two stages: (1) The \emph{Server Update}, where the central server aggregates the parameters uploaded by the clients and distributes the averaged parameters to each client, and (2) the \emph{Client Update}, where each client receives the model parameters from the central server and performs local optimization.
 Unlike FedAvg, where only the local dataset of each client is used for training, FRAug generates additional feature embeddings to finetune the prediction head of the local classification model.
-Concretely, we train a shared generator and a local Representation Transformation Network (RTNet) for each client, which together produce \emph{domain-specific} \footnote{Since each client has data from a different domain, we use \emph{domain-specific} and \emph{client-specific} interchangeably.} synthetic feature embeddings for each client to augment its local data in the embedding space.
+Concretely, we train a shared generator and a local Representation Transformation Network (RTNet) for each client, which together produce \emph{domain-specific} synthetic feature embeddings for each client to augment its local data in the embedding space.
 Hereby, the shared generator captures knowledge from all the clients to generate client-agnostic embeddings, which are then personalized by the local RTNet into client-specific embeddings.
 In the following, we provide a more detailed explanation of FRAug.

-\subsubsection{Server Update:}
+\subsubsection{Server Update}

 At the beginning of the training, the server initializes the parameters of the classification model $\boldsymbol{\theta}:=[\boldsymbol{\theta}_f, \boldsymbol{\theta}_h]$, as well as the \emph{shared} generator $\boldsymbol{\omega}$.
 In each communication round $r$, all clients receive the aggregated model parameters and conduct the \emph{Client Update} procedure in parallel.
 Subsequently, the server securely aggregates the optimized model parameters from all the clients into a single model that is used in the next communication round.